The repository ecmc_server_cfg is used at PSI as a host configuration template for ecmc servers.

 require ecmccfg "EC_RATE=500"

 There are some restrictions on the sample rate.
-Normally, a rate in the range 100Hz-1Khz is a good choice.
-For other rates, please check the documentation of slaves in use.
-See heading “EtherCAT rate” below for more information.
+Normally, a rate in the range 100Hz-1kHz is a good choice.
+For other rates, please check the documentation of the slaves in use.
+See the “EtherCAT rate” heading below for more information.

-** Affinity** Setting the affinity of the ecmc realtime thread can often improve the performance.
+** Affinity** Setting the affinity of the ecmc real-time thread can often improve performance.
 First check how many cores the controller has.

 At PSI, core 0 is always isolated, do not move any threads to core 0.

-In order to pin the ecmc thread to a single core, add the following line to the startup script (after setAppMode.cmd):
+In order to pin the ecmc thread to a single core, add the following lines to the startup script (after setAppMode.cmd):

 #- go active (create ecmc_rt)